 Stem Cell Transcription Factors

-Erik Engelen (PhD student), Maaike Moen (PhD student), Johan Brandsma (PhD student), Hieab Adams (master student), Luca Signorile (master student).
+Maaike Moen (PhD student), Johan Brandsma (PhD student), Marti Quevedo (PhD student), Mike Dekker (Research assistant), Isa Gordaliza (Master student).

 For a cell to remember its identity, the genetic information in the form of DNA is not enough.
 Each cell has a gene expression program where some genes are “on” and some genes are “off”.
 Transcriptional activators and repressors often decide on the on/off state of a gene.